sf1tzp/dial-in/README.md

 - On device / browser storage (potentially limited in terms of size?)
 - Opt in integration with backend API & Database

 We are targeting a PWA-style experience for mobile web.
 Users should be able to use local offline storage compeltely free.

-Users may opt in to account creation and receive these optional benefits
+We may later implement online features and offer these optional benefits:

 - 1 Year data retention
 - Sharable Profile